• RESEARCH PROGRAM

 • Endemic porcine viruses

-We study the pathogenesis and viral evolution of the most relevant endemic swine viral diseases, such as Porcine Reproductive and Respiratory Syndrome (PRRS) or Porcine Circovirus 2 (PCV2), to improve their diagnosis and control.
-This group leads the World Organisation for Animal Health (WOAH) Collaborating Centre for Research and Control of Emerging and Re-emerging Swine Diseases in Europe.
+We study the pathogenesis and viral evolution of the most relevant endemic swine viral diseases, such as Porcine Reproductive and Respiratory Syndrome (PRRS) or Porcine Circovirus 2 (PCV2), to improve diagnosis and control.
+This group leads the World Organisation for Animal Health (WOAH) Collaborating Centre for Research and Control of Emerging and Re-Emerging Swine Diseases in Europe.

 • Pestivirus

 We conduct studies on the evolution and pathogenesis of pestivirus infection in pigs and other species, especially, but not exclusively, classical swine fever (CSF).
-Our goal is to improve the diagnosis and control of this disease, acting as a World Organization for Animal Health (WOAH) Reference Laboratory for classical swine fever.
+Our goal is to improve the diagnosis and control of this disease, acting as a World Organization for Animal Health (OIE) Reference Laboratory for classical swine fever.

 • Prions